ghais/bandit/README.md

 v, _ := bandit.EpsilonDecreasing(1000,variants)
 ```
 * *EpsilonGreedy*:
-This is the most simple of strategies.
+This is the simplest of strategies.
 Intuitively it basically always pulls the lever with
 the highest estimated mean, except when a randome lever is pulled with an epsilon frequency.
 The function will return nil if len(variants) == 0
 ```go